Key takeaways

 What is Nalvin?

-Nalvin is an AI agent platform for product teams that automates repetitive tasks like stakeholder updates, team alignment, and insights collection in your existing tools.
+Nalvin is a Swedish AI agent platform that automates repetitive operational tasks ('jobs') like stakeholder updates, team alignment, and insights collection in your existing tools.
+As of mid-2026 it markets itself more broadly as 'Agents + Humans' — agents plus embedded engineers — across sales, operations, customer success, and support.

 How much does Nalvin cost?